domino4com/CWV/README.md

 ## Main ChipSet
 The core is built around the [ESP32-WROOM-32](https://www.espressif.com/sites/default/files/documentation/esp32-wroom-32_datasheet_en.pdf) module from Espressif.
 Future versions of this core will be using newer version of the ESP32 chipset.

-## Programming

-### Programming in Arduino
-- To program the Domino4 cores using Arduino, install the board files using the doumentation from [Espressif](https://github.com/espressif/arduino-esp32)
-- Please read the notes regarding upload/transfer speed when using the [PPU](https://github.com/domino4com/PPU).
-- Settings:
-  - **Board:** Choose the ```ESP32 Dev Module```
-  - **Speed:** Max 460800 bps
-  - **Port:** Chose the port where your PPU is inserted.
-If you cannot see the port, the check out your [PPU installation](https://github.com/domino4com/PPU)

-### Programming in Python.
-- Download the MicroPython firmware from [micropython.org](https://micropython.org/download/esp32/)
-- It is recommended to download and use the (Mu Editor)(https://codewith.mu/en/download)
-- You can use the Mu Editor to upload the MicroPython Firmware.

 ## Pin Usage
 ### Extension Slot
 The 10 pins on the Extension slot are configured on both side, making your extension board reversible.